CU-ESIIL/Innovation-Summit-2024/docs/worksheets/worksheet_0.md

 - Where did you travel from?
 - Reflecting back on the polarities exercise, share one thing you observed about yourself.

-## Goals of this group activity
+## Objectives of this group activity

-The primary objectives of this tutorial are:
 1. Increase comfort with Cyverse
 2. Practice decision-making with a group
 3. Get to know other Summit participants